interledger/testnet/.github/contributing.md

 A list of issues being tracked across the Interledger ecosystem (including rafiki) is maintained in the [Documentation project](https://github.com/orgs/interledger/projects/5/views/1).

-## Working in the testnet repository
+## Working in the Testnet repository

-This project uses pnpm.
+This project uses `pnpm`.
 A list of steps for setting up a [local development environment](https://github.com/interledger/testnet#local-development-environment) can be found in the Readme.

+> **Warning**
 > DO NOT use `npm install`.
-This will cause the project to spontaneously self-destruct :boom:
+This will cause the project to spontaneously self-destruct :boom:.

 ### Labels

 We use labels to communicate the intention of issues and PRs.

-- `package:wallet` prefix denotes issues that are partaining to the wallet package (NextJS).
+* `package: wallet/*` prefix denotes issues that are partaining the wallet application (frontend and backend);
-- `package:backend` prefix denotes issues that are partaining to the backend package (Express).
-- `priority:` prefix denotes pirority of issues.
+* `priority:` prefix denotes pirority of issues.
-- `type:` prefix denotes the type of issues/PRs, ex. type:story represents a bigger issue with subtasks.
+* `type:` prefix denotes the type of issues/PRs, ex. type:story represents a bigger issue with subtasks.

-Some labels will be automatically assigned to Issues/PRs.
+Some labels will be automatically assigned to issues/PRs.

 ### Code quality